 By default, the ACT-R files are loaded into which ever package is current at the time they are loaded i.e. there are no package specifications.
 However, there are two features which can be set that will change the package into which ACT-R is loaded.
 If the ACT-R files have been compiled previously, then it will be necessary to also force the recompiling of the sources when changing the package into which they are loaded.
-Note that these options may not work properly in all systems - please contact Dan if you have any problems or questions with using the packaged ACT-R code.
+Note that these options may not work properly in all Lisps since there may be differences in how other default packages are defined - please contact Dan if you have any problems or questions with using the packaged ACT-R code.